franciscofregona/dominoes-kicker/README.md

 1. Find the answer to the questions in the Questions.md file.
 2. The NFS servers will pop up in their own virtual machines by running the *vagrant up* command on the vagrant/nfsServer directory.
-3. In the same line, the WEB servers will start once
+3. In the same line, the WEB servers will start after another *vagrant up* on the vagrant/webServer directory.

 # The Ansible approach

 Ansible is basically an ssh wrapper.
 It allows us to hit any server via ssh, and leverage the server's Python installation (and it can be installed with some special provisioning) to create complex configurations.
 The most prominent "downside" of Ansible is that it embodies a *push* model, but provisions can be made to use a *pull* mode.